gravitational/teleport/docs/README.md

 #### Starting Teleport

-Lets create a single-node cluster and connect to it.
+Lets create a single-node cluster and connect to it using the CLI as well as your web browser.

 First, create a directory for Teleport to keep its data.
 By default it's `/var/lib/teleport`.
 Then start `teleport` daemon:

 ```bash